 Life expectancy for patients with Type 1 diabetes changed significantly following the discovery of insulin in the 1920s.
 However, people with diabetes still have to monitor their blood sugar levels and take insulin by injection several times a day.
 Nevertheless, life expectancy is still decreased in people with Type 1 diabetes.
 It is thought that some people diagnosed before the age of 30 years may still lose more than ten years of life expectancy, although people with Type 1 diabetes can now live into their 90s or past 100.

-What causes Type 1 diabetes?
+The causes Type 1 diabetes

 Type 1 diabetes develops when the beta cells that make insulin have been destroyed by the body’s own immune system.
 This type of diabetes, in contrast to Type II diabetes where the beta cells are normally preserved, can therefore be classified as an autoimmune disease.